PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/uniswapv2-dashboard/data-points.md

 ### Implementation

-The implementation of these processes is detailed in the [Closer Inspection to Dataset Section](/docs/build-with-powerloom/use-cases/existing-implementations/uniswapv2-dashboard/closer-inspection-of-the-snapshot-datasets)
+The implementation of these processes is detailed in the [Closer Look at Snapshots](/docs/build-with-powerloom/use-cases/existing-implementations/uniswapv2-dashboard/closer-look-at-snapshots.md)

 The specific configurations for data points like pair reserves, token prices, trading volumes, and fees are outlined in `config/projects.json` and `config/aggregator.json`.
 These configurations dictate what data to capture and how to process it.
 We have covered that in the [Fetching higher order datasets](/docs/build-with-powerloom/use-cases/existing-implementations/uniswapv2-dashboard/fetching-higher-order-datapoints).